-6 Regular Expressions
+7 Regular Expressions

 This section introduces regular expressions.
 A regular expression describes a set of strings.
-The class of languages that can be decribed by regular expressions is exactly the class of regular languages, which Section 5 defines to be the class of languages that can be solved by finite-state machines.
+We will see that the class of languages that can be decribed by regular expressions is the same as the class of regular languages (those languages that can be solved by a finite-state machine).